-We hope you'll read the information in this handbook carefully - you'll find that it will answer many of your questions about camp, including those about forms, daily routines, and expectations.
+I hope you'll read the information in this handbook carefully - you'll find that it will answer many of your questions about camp life, required forms, daily routines, and expectations.
+It also includes the incredibly important packing list, broken into categories for ease of organizing.